Driftwood Spars, St Agnes: my local review and guide

 I would not make the functions side the headline reason to write about the Driftwood, but I would include it because it helps explain the place properly.
 This is not just somewhere for passing trade and dinner tables.
 It is also used for birthdays, wakes, christenings, meetings and other gatherings, and that gives the whole venue more range than a simple cove pub.

 The different spaces matter here.
 The Sea View Dining Room is used for larger functions, from around 20 up to 80 seated depending on layout.
 The Starboard Quarter is the more relaxed pub-atmosphere option for around 30 to 40 guests.
 The Wheel Room is the smaller private space for more intimate dinners or meetings, with a maximum seated capacity of 15.
-Room hire starts from £40, and the wider setup includes buffet or sit-down menus, AV via a 42-inch TV with HDMI, parking, and the option to stay on site.

 Even if you are not booking anything like that yourself, it still tells you something useful.
 It explains why the Driftwood feels broader and more adaptable than a standard pub with tables.